Submission survey

 Map Design and Usability Failure

-66.4% rated the official ALTO map not useful (corrected denominator n=262, excluding 6 respondents who used only a third-party map and did not use the ALTO platform).
-Despite 100% of respondents attempting to use a map, the platform failed to display wetlands, conservation boundaries, local roads, property lines, waterways, or environmental features — rendering the primary feedback mechanism non-functional.
+72.7% of ALTO map users rated it not very useful or not useful at all.
+Despite near-universal attempted map use, the platform failed to display wetlands, conservation boundaries, local roads, property lines, waterways, or environmental features — rendering the primary feedback mechanism non-functional.

 04